 The current areas of research by the materials science faculty include a wide variety of nontraditional materials, many far removed from their equilibrium thermodynamic states.
-Examples of such materials include metallic glasses, metal-matrix composites, energy-storage materials, nanostructured materials, proton-conducting solid acids and perovskites, and materials for electronic devices.
+Examples of such materials include metallic glasses, metal-matrix composites, energy-storage materials, nanostructured materials, protonconducting solid acids and perovskites, and materials for electronic devices.
 The physical characteristics of interest span a wide range of mechanical, thermodynamic, electrical, magnetic, and electrochemical properties.
 Materials science is a cross-disciplinary field, and graduate students in the materials science option can perform their thesis research with a supervisor or cosupervisor in a different option at Caltech.

-Research by the faculty, graduate students, and a few advanced undergraduates is conducted in the W. M. Keck Laboratory, the Steele Laboratory, and frequently in the Kavli Nanoscience Institute (KNI), located in the subbasement of the Steele building.
-Microfabrication facilities in the KNI include standard thin-film deposition techniques, a lithography bay, and an etch bay, as well as an electron-beam and laser writers and a suite of nanocharacterization tools, such as focused ion beams (FIB), scanning electron microscopes (SEM), a nanoprobe, and a transmission electron microscope (TEM).
+Research by the faculty, graduate students, and a few advanced undergraduates is conducted in the W. M. Keck Laboratory and the Steele Laboratory.
 Material-preparation facilities include equipment for physical vapor deposition under ultrahigh vacuum conditions, melting, casting, and rapid solidification, equipment for the processing of ceramic powders, and high-energy ball milling.
 Facilities for the characterization of materials include an extensive array of X-ray diffraction instruments including a single crystal diffractometer, X-ray powder diffractometers with high-performance, position-sensitive detectors, impedance spectrometers for transport and dielectric measurements, Mössbauer spectrometers, differential scanning calorimeters and differential thermal analyzers, thermogravimetric analyzers, and several test systems for the measurement of mechanical properties.
 A microscopy facility has been built around an FEI Tecnai TF30 300-keV transmission electron microscope with high resolution and analytical capabilities.
-In addition to the equipment within materials science, a wide range of mechanical and microstructural characterization facilities including mechanical testers, nanoindenters, an in-situ mechanical deformation instrument, SEMentor, AFM, and an electrical probe tester are available elsewhere at Caltech.
+Another analytical 120-keV transmission electron microscope is dedicated to materials research.
+In addition to the equipment within materials science, a wide range of mechanical and microstructural characterization facilities are available elsewhere at Caltech.